alandipert/golf/README.markdown

     };

-Here we have one controller action defined: _home_ (_home_ is, incidentally, the default action, as well).
+Here we have one controller action defined: _home_.
 The _savedState_ argument is an object that is maintained by the runtime at the application scope where the component's state can be stored between invocations, _base_ is the jQuery-wrapped document body, and _argv_ is the list of path elements (see note below) passed in the URI.

 > Note: URIs will be parsed by the Golf runtime.
 Golf expects a URL of
 > the form _http://host.com:port/app/action/arg1/arg2/.../argN/_.
 This